michaelruocco/idv-context/README.md

 ## Todo

+*   Add endpoint for recording attempts
+*   Add karate tests for lockout and attempt endpoints
 *   Add initial functionality for loading identity and checking lockout state when creating verification context

 ## Useful commands